Andrew E. K. Benham

-Andrew Ellicott Kennedy Benham (April 10, 1832 – August 11, 1905) was an American admiral.
+Andrew Ellicott Kennedy Benham (April 10, 1832 – August 11, 1905) was an American rear admiral.
 In his early career, he served in China, the Pacific and Paraguay.
 During the American Civil War, he took part in the capture of Port Royal, South Carolina, and patrolled the Texas coast as part of the West Gulf Blockading Squadron.

-Family
+Early life

-Born in Staten Island, New York, near New Dorp, Benham was the son of Navy Commander Timothy Green Benham (10 August 1792 – 17 June 1860) and Juliet Lockman.
-He married Emma Hester Seaman (1833–1924), the daughter of Henry John Seaman (1805–1861) and Katherine Sarah (née Seaman) Seaman (1813–1896).
-They had three children: a daughter who died in infancy c.
-1866; Henry Kennedy Benham born in 1867 and who died of appendicitis in 1904; and Edith Wallace Benham (1874–1962), who served for 25 years as the Social Secretary for the White House under Woodrow Wilson, Franklin Delano Roosevelt, and Harry Truman and is buried in Arlington National Cemetery.
+Andrew Ellicott Kennedy Benham was born on April 10, 1832, in Staten Island, New York, near New Dorp.
+He was the son of Navy Commander Timothy Green Benham and Juliet Lockman.

-Early service with the United States Navy
+Early career

 Benham was appointed a midshipman on November 24, 1847, and served in the East Indies Squadron on board the sloop-of-war Plymouth in 1847 and 1848 and on board the brig Dolphin in 1849 and 1850.
 In the latter warship, he participated in the capture of a pirate Chinese junk near Macau, China.
 During this action, he received a pike wound in the thigh.
-After another tour of duty in Plymouth followed by one in the frigate Saranac, Benham attended the U.S. Naval Academy in 1852 and early 1853.
+After another tour of duty in Plymouth followed by one in the frigate Saranac, Benham attended the U.S. Naval Academy and graduated in 1853.

 Paraguay expedition

 On June 10, 1853, he was promoted to passed midshipman.
 From mid-1853 to early 1857, he served in the sloop of war USS St. Mary's with the Pacific Squadron.
 On September 16, 1855, while still in St. Mary's, Benham was commissioned a lieutenant.
-He next served a tour of duty with the U.S. Coast Survey late in 1857 and early in 1858.
+He next served a tour of duty with the United States Coast Survey late in 1857 and early in 1858.
 Later that year, he was transferred to the steamer Western Port (renamed Wyandotte) assigned to the expedition sent to Paraguay to extract an apology for shooting at the gunboat Water Witch.
 In 1860, he moved to the steamer Crusader in the Home Squadron.

 American Civil War

-After the Civil War broke out, Lt.
-Benham served on board the steamer Bienville in the South Atlantic Blockading Squadron and, in her, took part in the capture of Port Royal, South Carolina, on November 7, 1861.
-On the date that rank was established, July 16, 1862, Benham was promoted to lieutenant commander.
-Following brief service in Sacramento, California, in 1863, he assumed command of the gunboat Penobscot and served in her through the end of the Civil War, patrolling the Texas coast as part of the West Gulf Blockading Squadron.
+In October 1861, Benham joined the steamer Bienville in the South Atlantic Blockading Squadron and, in her, participated in the Battle of Port Royal, on November 7, 1861.
+Benham was promoted to lieutenant commander on July 16, 1862.
+Following brief service on the sloop USS Sacramento (1862) as a part of the blockade, in September 1863, he assumed command of the gunboat Penobscot and served in her through July 1865, patrolling the Texas coast as part of the West Gulf Blockading Squadron.